A company from Lyon,

 Gilles Malfroy became president.
 He dramatically modernized the company, procuring a CAPM.
 This software tool boosted production management and commercial strength.
 He then structured the different departments to cope with the rise in sales.

 Benoit Malfroy then took over the general management of the company.

 The company continued to expand abroad, increasing its trade relations with countries in Eastern Europe, now part of the EU, particularly Poland, then Turkey.
 Fabric sales now accounted for 40% of sales, compared to 20% previously.

 The Canadian market was expanded.

 Opening of our fourth in-store space in China under the Malfroy brand.

 In September 2013, Malfroy took over the licensed creation, production and distribution of Guy Laroche’s scarf collections for the French and European markets.

 Malfroy, with its Silk Road-themed scarf, contributed to artist Robert Paravy’s Lion creation.

-The designer Lou Ripoll fashion designer in ready-to-wear collaborates with her watercolors, at the Bleu Tango / Malfroy scarves collection for the summer of 2019
+Summer 2019: The designer Lou Ripoll, a ready-to-wear fashion designer, collaborates with her watercolors on the Bleu Tango / Malfroy scarf collection

 2019 is also the 80th Anniversary of our company Malfroy & Million.
 We celebrated it pleasantly with former collaborators, some of whom worked in the 1970s.
 What a pleasure to find all those people who contributed to the fame of the company and all of which left part of their DNA.